Liu Binjie: Biography

 Born in Changwu, Shaanxi Province, Liu started working in April 1968.
-He joined Communist Party of China in August 1971.
+He joined Chinese Communist Party (CCP) in August 1971.
 He graduated from Institute of Foreign Studies at Beijing Normal University, majoring western economics, and from department of philosophy in Graduate School of Chinese Academy of Social Sciences with a master's degree in Marxist epistemology.

-In 1995, he became a member of CPC party group, governor assistant and secretary general in Sichuan people's government.
-In October 1999, he was appointed as a standing committee member of CPC Sichuan committee, secretary general of the provincial government and the head of provincial propaganda department.
-In April 2002, he was promoted to vice president and CPC party group member of General Administration of Press and Publication of PRC.
+In 1995, he became a member of CCP committee, governor assistant and secretary general in Sichuan people's government.
+In October 1999, he was appointed as a standing committee member of Sichuan Provincial Committee of the CCP, secretary general of the provincial government and the head of provincial propaganda department.
+In April 2002, he was promoted to vice president and CCP committee member of General Administration of Press and Publication of PRC.
 In November 2004, he was additionally appointed as vice head and director of executive office of national working group of Eliminating pornography and illegal publications.
-He became vice secretary of CPC party group in General Administration of Press and Publication in November 2006, He was promoted to secretary of CPC party group and president of General Administration of Press and Publication, and president of National Copyright Administration in April 2007.
+He became Chinese Communist Party Deputy Committee Secretary in General Administration of Press and Publication in November 2006, He was promoted to Chinese Communist Party Committee Secretary and president of General Administration of Press and Publication, and president of National Copyright Administration in April 2007.

-Liu was a member of 17th Central Committee of the Communist Party of China.
+Liu was a member of 17th Central Committee of the Chinese Communist Party.
 When he left office as chief of the General Administration for Press and Publication, the department he once headed was merged into the State Administration of Press, Publication, Radio, Film and Television (SARFT).
 Liu then joined the Science, Education, and Technology Committee of the National People's Congress.